 If U.S. GDP growth is moderate, and the economy creates 250,000 jobs per month -- roughly the monthly job growth during the Roaring '90s -- full employment won't arrive until early 2016.

 If U.S. GDP growth is weak and leads to a subpar 200,000 new jobs per month, full employment won't arrive until 2020 -- a staggering nine years from today.

 It's a sobering picture of the task ahead, and no amount of sugar-coating can make that objective economic reality more palatable: The job deficit is huge, and it will take a long time to eliminate.

 This isn't to suggest pessimism about the U.S. economy, let alone agreement with the even more dire "doom-and-gloom" forecasts.
 Rather, the view from here argues that a hopeful realism represents the prudent stance, for the following reasons.

-corporate capitalism -- our economic system -- says one enduring hallmark of the American economy is its elasticity: It's more flexible than many European systems.
+First, there's the adaptability of the U.S. economy.
+University of Connecticut political science professor Howard Reiter, a leading scholar on corporate capitalism -- our economic system -- says one enduring hallmark of the American economy is its elasticity: It's more flexible than many European systems.
 The freedoms we all enjoy (and too often take for granted) are the foundation for a system that can reform itself and implement innovation.
 It's a major reason that corporate capitalism still operates today.

 Second, the role of technology, which benefits from Amercia's flexible, innovation-friendly economic system, could surprise everyone in the decade ahead.